Tech Adapter Setup

 ---|---|---|

-useCaseTemplateId | string | Component's use case template id |
+useCaseTemplateId | string | The use case template ID of the entity being reverse provisioned. |

-catalogInfo | object (optional) | Content of the current catalog-info.yaml of the component |
+catalogInfo | object (optional) | The current contents of the entity's catalog-info.yaml file.
+In case of Skeleton Entities, this is the rendered (non-templated) version of its catalog-info file. |

 Example: